 The orchestrator of all Marcus’s pain now stood before him.
 With no warning, Marcus struck.

+The blow landed with devastating force, sending Tyler hurtling through the air.
+His body crashed through a nearby building, shattering wood and stone.
 “Tyler!”
 Marcus roared, his voice nearly demonic.
 The air around him trembled as a pulse of cold, Annihilation rippled outward, draining the life from everything it touched.

 “Stop them!”
 Rhaine shouted, shoving Alex away.
 “Forget me!
 Kill Tyler!” she yelled, kicking one of the undead aside.

 "Aren’t you full of juice," Tyler muttered as he staggered to his feet.
 Out of the corner of his eye, he caught a glimpse of someone.
-He didn’t dare take his eyes off Marcus—not again—but for a split second, he could’ve sworn he saw that little girl… Elle.
+He didn’t dare take his eyes off Marcus, not again but for a split second, he could’ve sworn he saw that little girl… Elle.

+Meanwhile, in one of the upstairs windows of Katherine’s house, Elle and Melissa continued their conversation.
 “Stop pretending.
 Who are you really, Elle?”
 Melissa asked.
 Her hand trembled—there was a weight behind that question, a danger she couldn’t name.
 Ever since Elle arrived in River Hallow, she had seemed… wrong.
 Different.
-Melissa and Rhaine had both sensed it: Elle wasn’t just a child.
+Melissa and Rhaine had both sensed it, Elle wasn’t just a child.

 Elle rested her head against the windowsill.
 “We all are more than what we appear to be.
 Even you, Melissa.”
 Her voice was soft as she watched Tyler toss Rhaine aside like a rag doll.
 She looked down.
 “Sometimes, people are faced with something so great, they have to rise above who they were… to overcome it.”